 An adult-gerontological nurse practitioner (AGNP) assumes an advanced practice role in the provision of primary healthcare to adults of all ages.
 Health promotion, health education and the early detection of risk factors are important components of the AGNP’s role.
 They engage in independent decision making about healthcare needs, promoting the health or managing illness states of individuals and their families or significant others.
 AGNPs work in collaboration with other healthcare professionals, ensure continuity of services across the continuum of settings (home, long-term care, transitional care, acute care, clinic, and residential), and act as an advocate for the client in the healthcare system.

-St. Catherine’s 74-credit DNP: Nurse Practitioner option can be completed in 3 years of year-round enrollment.
+St. Catherine’s 74-credit DNP: Nurse Practitioner option can be completed in three years of year-round enrollment.
 Classes combine campus meetings with online learning.
 Most campus meetings take place one full day per week on our St. Paul campus; some courses meet in a weekend format.

 The DNP: Nurse Practitioner option prepares nurses for advanced roles in various aspects of healthcare.
 The graduate curriculum builds on the expertise, experience and skills of the professional nurse.
 Core content includes critical decision-making, ethical leadership, cultural diversity, nursing theory, nursing research, evidence-based practice, administrative problem-solving and health policy.
 As part of their course of study, students will complete the clinical experiences necessary to sit for the national certification exam in their selected specialty area.